Proxio/NHibernate-Sidekick-Membership-Provider/README.md

 <pre><code>public class User : NHibernate.Sidekick.Security.MembershipProvider.Domain.UserBase  { }
 </code></pre>

-This model assumes your class' Identifier is an integer.
+This model assumes your `User`'s Identifier is an integer.
 If this is not the case, inherit from `UserBaseWithTypedId<TId>` instead.

 ### 2. Create your provider
 This is who unobtrusively does all the work for you.